 A mobile responsive website is a no-brainer in this world where we are almost surgically attached to our smart phones.
-It’s almost impossible to keep up with the galloping upward trend of mobile device ownership and usage, but it’s safe to say that most people will incorporate the use of a mobile device when making purchasing decisions.
-While adopting a mobile responsive approach to web design makes sense given today’s massive mobile usage, it has other benefits too, not least for your SEO.
-If Facebook is focusing on mobile, shouldn’t you?
+It’s almost impossible to keep up with the galloping upward trend of mobile device ownership and usage.
+However, it’s safe to say that most people will incorporate the use of a mobile device when making purchasing decisions.

-Although mobile devices are very much the preferred device for accessing social media and for messaging, the conversion rates when you look at the retail sector, for example, are much lower on mobile.
-This is because of the ‘multiplatform’ approach many consumers take to their purchasing decisions, researching on our phones in a quick couple of minutes during a break, and then spending longer on a laptop or tablet.
+Although mobile devices are very much the preferred device for accessing social media and for messaging, conversion rates are much lower on mobile.
+This is because of the ‘multiplatform’ approach many consumers take to their purchasing decisions, researching on our phones whist on the move, then spending longer on a laptop or tablet.

-That doesn’t mean you should ignore mobile responsiveness – if a potential purchaser sees something about your product or service on social media and clicks through to an unresponsive website, they are unlikely to be impressed.
-Fast forward to the moment when they are actually making the purchase – potentially using a desk top or laptop – and they may well discard your website on the basis of the poor mobile experience they had earlier.
+That doesn’t mean you should ignore mobile optimisation of your website.
+If a potential purchaser spots your product or service on social media and clicks through to an unresponsive website, they are unlikely to be impressed and may well discard your website prior to making a purchase.

-Rather than switching to a mobile responsive website, some businesses and organisations have taken the approach of building a separate mobile website, optimised for viewing on a mobile device.
+Some businesses have taken the approach of building a separate mobile website, optimised for viewing on a mobile device.
 The problem with this is that the mobile site will usually have the same content as the desktop site – and Google’s algorithms will punish your duplicate content in search rankings.

 The fact that the mobile site and the desktop site will have different URLs is irrelevant.
 In any event, the desktop site will often be signposted as the more vital, meaning the mobile site will rank poorly.
 By adopting a mobile responsive design, you can concentrate your SEO efforts on one URL and the key content that’s important to your business.

 As more and more people use mobile devices to access the internet, the experience they have on those devices is crucial.
-A mobile responsive site will be easier for visitors to use, encouraging them to stay on the site for longer – and triggering one of Google’s key measures of user experience.
+A mobile responsive site will be easier for visitors to use, encouraging them to stay on the site for longer – a trigger for one of Google’s key measures of user experience.

-It’s also fair to say that a positive user experience will have all sorts of other benefits.
-Someone who has had a great experience purchasing your goods or services is more likely to leave you positive reviews, to share that experience on their social media.
-Overall you can see a rise in traffic and increase in branded search – all good things from a search engine perspective.
+It’s also fair to say that a positive user experience will other benefits.
+Someone who has had a great experience purchasing your goods or services is more likely to leave positive reviews and share that experience on social media.

-Tied up with other aspects of SEO mentioned in this post, but no less important, bounce rates – how quickly visitors leave your website – are another factor that Google uses to rank your website.
+Tied up with other aspects of SEO, but no less important, are bounce rates.
+This refers to how quickly visitors leave your website and are another factor that Google uses to rank websites.
 A visitor might leave your website because the content is poor and doesn’t grab their attention.
 On the other hand, the content may be great but because your website is poorly designed, it can’t be accessed or read.